-TRADE RECEIVABLES Rs.
-Million

-Particulars As at 31st March, 2020 As at 31st March, 2019

-Trade Receivables

-Secured, considered good -

-Unsecured, considered good 1,200.0 1,741.0

-Trade Receivables which have significant increase in credit Risk

-Trade Receivables - credit impaired 13.6 13.6

-1,213.6 1,754.6

-Impairment Allowance (allowance for bad and doubtful debts)

-Unsecured, considered good -

-Trade Receivables - credit impaired (13.6) (13.6)

-Total 1,200.0 1,741.0
+TRABE RECEIVABLES Rs.
+Million Particulars As at 31st March, 2021 As at 31st March, 2020 Trade Receivables Trade Receivables - considered good 1,257.0 1,200.0 Trade Receivables which have significant increase in credit Risk - - Trade Receivables - credit impaired 13.6 13.6 1,270.6 1,213.6 Impairment Allowance (allowance for bad and doubtful debts) Trade Receivables - credit impaired (13.6) (13.6) Total 1,257.0 1,200.0

 - (i) No trade or other receivable are due from directors or other officers of the company either severally or jointly with any other person.
-Nor any trade or other receivable are due from firms or private companies respectively in which any director is a partner, a director or a member. - (ii) The Company is engaged in manufacturing and selling of Propeller shafts, Components & Clutch sets which are customer specific.
+Nor any trade or other receivable are due from firms or private companies respectively in which any director is a partner, a director or a member. - (ii) The Company is engaged in manufacturing and selling of Propeller shafts, Components & Clutch sets which are customers specific.
 Credit period varies from customer to customer.
-Average credit period in case of export customers is 30 150 days and in case of domestic customers 30 90 days from the date of receipt of goods. - (iii) During the year, the Company has written off a sum of Rs.119.1 million, being an unrealized export receivable from one of its overseas customers in the USA, as the amount remained unrealised over one year despite all efforts made by the Company to recover the amount and accordingly in view of the Company it will not be able to make a meaningful recovery of the money within a reasonable period of time.
-The Company, being a "Status Holder Exporter", by virtue of RBI Master Direction Export of Goods and Services RBI/FED/2015-16/11 FED Master Direction No. 16/2015-16 January 1, 2016 (Updated as on May 12, 2016), eligible for a self "write off" upto 10% of the total export proceeds realized during the previous calendar year, subject to fulfilment of certain conditions.
-Since the company has fulfilled all conditions set in the above mentioned RBI Master Direction, it has taken a "Self write off" and now the Company is under process to take necessary steps to complete the formalities related to the reporting of AD Bank for the write off of export bills through the Export Data Processing and Monitoring System (EDPMS) to the Reserve Bank of India.
+Average credit period in case of export customers is 30 150 days and in case of domestic customers 30 90 days from the date of receipt of goods. - (iii) The loss allowance on trade receivables has been computed on the basis of Ind AS 109, Financial instruments, which requires such allowance to be made even for trade receivables considered good on the basis that credit risk even though it may be very low. - During the previous year, the Company had written off a sum of Rs.119.1 Million, being an unrealized export receivable from one of its overseas customers in the USA, as the amount remained unrealised over one year despite all efforts made by the Company to recover the amount and accordingly in view of the Company it will not be able to make a meaningful recovery of the money within a reasonable period of time.
+The Company, being a "Status Holder Exporter", by virtue of RBI Master Direction Export of Goods and Services RBI/FED/2015-16/11 FED Master Direction No. 16/2015-16 January 1, 2016 (Updated as on May 12, 2016), eligible for a self "write off" upto 10% of the total export proceeds realized during the previous calendar year, subject to fulfillment of certain conditions.
+Since the company has fulfilled all conditions set in the above mentioned RBI Master Direction, it has taken a "Self-write off" and further during the current year, the Company obtained the necessary approval from its AD Bank for the write off of export bills through the Export Data Processing and Monitoring System (EDPMS) to the Reserve Bank of India - (v) The carrying amounts of the trade receivables include receivables which are subject to factoring arrangement.
+Under this arrangement, the company has transferred the relevant receivables to the factor in exchange for cash.
+However the company has retained credit risk.
+The company therefore continues to recognize the transferred assets in their entirety in its balance sheet.
+The amount subject to factoring agreement is presented as borrowing.
+The relevant carrying amounts are as follows: